Academic Standards and Regulations

-Students who have been dismissed or who have withdrawn from the school and wish to be considered for readmission must reapply through the readmission procedure.
+Students who have been on leave for more than 4 semesters (consecutive or non-consecutive), dismissed, or who have withdrawn from the school and wish to be considered for readmission must reapply through the readmission procedure.
 Questions should be directed to the Office of Academic Advising & Off-Campus Programs.

 REGISTRATION & CHANGE OF PROGRAM